 The bill would modify a provision of law that governs the computation of "payments in lieu of taxes" during the period of a short-term property tax abatement, which may be awarded to incentivize residential development within a UEZ, in order to afford UEZ municipalities greater discretion over the amount of taxes abated during each year of a five-year abatement period.
 Current law requires 20 percent of the amount of property tax attributable to the new development to be staggered in each year so that the full amount of taxes owed is paid in the sixth year.
-The bill would remove the provision that requires 20 percent to be staggered in each year but retain the provision requiring the full amount of taxes owed to be paid in the sixth and each subsequent year.
+The bill would remove the provision that requires 20 percent to be staggered in each year so were taxes owed to be paid in the sixth and each subsequent year.